NairVish/the-destroyers-destiny/readme.txt

     * rare_loot.csv - holds all rare loot names and their values
     * side_enemies.txt - hold names for all enemies that can be encountered in sidequests
     * weapons.csv - holds weapon names, powers, and costs
+    * arena_enemies.txt [NEW] - holds the names of all enemies that can be encountered in the battle arena
+    * American Roulette.gif [NEW] - the layout for the American Roulette board
+    * European Roulette.gif [NEW] - the layout for the European Roulette board